DSIN-INSA-Strasbourg/Hermes-doc/content/4. Examples/41. Single datasource/_index.md

               }}

     SRVGroupsMembers:
-      # Attribute's names that will be used as primary key : here is is a tuple
+      # Attribute names that will be used as primary key : here is is a tuple
       primarykeyattr: [srv_group_id, srv_user_id]
-      # Integrity constraints between datamodel's type, in Jinja.
+      # Integrity constraints between datamodel type, in Jinja.
       # WARNING : could be very slow, keep it as simple as possible, and focused upon
       # primary keys
       # Jinja vars available are '_SELF' : the current object, and every types declared